jammastergirish/LLMFromScratch/README.md

 - **Transformer Architecture**: How decoder-only language models work from the ground up
 - **Core Components**: Attention mechanisms, normalization layers, positional encodings, and feedforward networks
 - **Architecture Variants**: Differences between GPT, LLaMA, and OLMo implementations
+- **Mixture of Experts (MoE)**: How MoE architectures use multiple expert MLPs with routing to scale model capacity efficiently
 - **Pre-Training Process**: How to pre-train a language model using next-token prediction on raw text
 - **Fine-Tuning Process**: How to fine-tune a pre-trained model on prompt/response pairs using supervised fine-tuning (SFT)
 - **Loss Masking**: How to compute loss only on response tokens (not prompt tokens) during fine-tuning